rabbitmq/rabbitmq-website/site/oauth2-examples.md

 </pre>

-We use the python script `bin/jwt_token.py` to build the minimal JWT token possible that RabbitMQ is able to validate which is:
+You use the python script `bin/jwt_token.py` to build the minimal JWT token possible that RabbitMQ is able to validate which is:

 <pre class="lang-javascript">